jbooth/maggiefs/doc/hadoop.md

 </property>

 Finally, restart any job trackers and task trackers.
 The hadoop fs command and all mapreduce tasks will now use your MFS mounts on each machine.

+==Hbase Setup==
+Apply the same previous values to hbase-site.xml and restart hbase